milleneleao/AppProject/README.md

-App project - Internet Application And Web Development
+<h1>App project - Internet Application And Web Development</h1>

-npm install -gd express-generator
+*This is a online school for young learners.
+The project includes: pages about the school, about the course, calendar, virtual classroom with chat and games bouilt with React hooks.*

+<h3>Step by step instruction</h3>

-Create folder "Client" and Server
+Create folder "Client" and "Server" npm install -gd express-generator

 (Server folder)
 npm install express